Battle of the Yarmuk: Day 6

 Phase 3: With the Byzantine cavalry completely routed, Khalid turned to the Byzantine left centre, which already held the two-pronged attack of the Muslim infantry.
 The Byzantine left centre was attacked at its rear by Khalid's cavalry and was finally broken.

 Phase 4: With the retreat of the Byzantine left centre, a general Byzantine retreat started.
 Khalid took his cavalry north to block the northern route of escape.
-The Byzantines retreated west towards Wadi-ur-Ruqqad, where there was a bridge at Ayn al Dhakar for safe crossing across the deep gorges of the ravines of Wadi-ur-Ruqqad.
-Dharar had already captured the bridge as part of Khalid's plan the night before.
+The Byzantines retreated west towards Wadi-ur-Ruqqad, where there was a bridge at Ayn Dhakar for safe crossing across the deep gorges of the ravines of Wadi-ur-Ruqqad.
+Dhirar had already captured the bridge as part of Khalid's plan the night before.
 A unit of 500 mounted troops had been sent to block the passageway.
 In fact, that was the route by which Khalid wanted the Byzantines to retreat all along.

 The Byzantines were surrounded from all sides now.

 Some fell into the deep ravines off the steep slopes, others tried to escape in the waters but were smashed on the rocks below and still others were killed in their flight.
 Nevertheless, many of the soldiers managed to escape the slaughter.
 Jonah, the Greek informant of the Rashidun army during the conquest of Damascus, died in the battle.
 The Muslims took no prisoners in the battle, but they may have captured some during the subsequent pursuit.
 Theodore Trithyrius was killed on the battlefield, and Niketas managed to escape and reach Emesa.
 Jabalah ibn al-Ayham also managed to escape and later briefly came to terms with the Muslims, but he soon defected to the Byzantine court again.

 It is worth noting that the Byzantine attacks were hampered by the dusty wind from the desert and the sun.
 The warriors tied their mouths and noses to escape the dust and the sun.
 During Khalid's counterattack, the dead commander of the right flank was discovered with his head completely wrapped in a cloak.